carblue/acos5/README.md

 That's it, except via opensc.conf the enabled status can be overridden by specifying user_consent_enabled = no;

 Card was initialized by ACS Client Kit?<br>
 What a pity!
-You payed money for something that claims to create a PKCS#15 conforming file system (which is required for OpenSC and thus this driver), but it doesn't !<br>
+You payed money for something that doesn't give a damn about a PKCS#15 conforming file system!
+PKCS#15/ISO/IEC 7816-15 is an international standard that describes/organizes file system content of smart cards and a conformance required by OpenSC and thus this driver.<br>
 You will have to change/edit files.
 Ask Advanced Card Systems if they will do that for You or how to do it.<br>
 The entry in MF's Security Environment File is wrong: Thus You won't be able to use the SOPIN in that directory (and You can't change that), thus You can't read MF's Security Environment File and won't know Access rights in MF directory<br>